WMD-group/WMD-group.github.io/index.markdown

 title: Navigating Materials Space with Computers
 ---

-We are an academic group working on the design and optimisation of materials using high-performance computing.
+We are an academic group working on the design and optimisation of advanced materials using high-performance computing.
 Our research on computational materials chemistry combines quantum mechanics with data-driven machine learning and multi-scale modelling approaches.
 The group is led by [Professor Aron Walsh](http://www.imperial.ac.uk/people/a.walsh) in the [Thomas Young Centre](https://thomasyoungcentre.org) at Imperial College London.

 <p align="center" width="100%">
     <img width="58%" src="/images/chemnav.jpg">